Kameshwarsingh/graphql-spring-mongodb/README.md

 ## Build using maven and test using graphiql UI

-### Graphiql UI is  at - http://localhost:8080/graphiql
+### GraphiQL-UI is  available at - http://localhost:8080/graphiql

 ### 1) Add new author (Insert data)